upenn-libraries/Find/README.md

 ## Working with a remote Solr index

-> TODO: This needs to be confirmed as functional

 1. Using Wireguard VPN...
-2. Get production Solr collection URL
+2. Get a deployed Solr collection URL complete with included basic auth credentials.
+Somethings like: `http://staging-admin:staging-solr-pw@catalog-manager-stg01.library.upenn.int/solr1/catalog-staging`.
-3. Update [blacklight.yml](rails_app/config/blacklight.yml) `development.url` value to the above URL value, including any auth credentials
+3. Add a local settings file at `rails_app/config/settings.local.yml` that defines a `solr_url` setting with the deployed Solr URL.
-4. Restart the Rails server by running `touch tmp/restart.txt` command in the running `catalog-find_catalog_find` container
+4. In the Vagrant environment, restart the Rails server by running `touch tmp/restart.txt` command in the running `catalog-find_catalog_find` container.
-5. DO NOT commit this change OR run any SolrTools methods (TODO: don't trust anyone to actually follow this guidance)
+5. DO NOT run any SolrTools methods that are going to modify the deployed Solr collection!